vfxkevin/hou_file_manager/README.md

 # Houdini File Path Manager
-A GUI tool and central place for managing all Houdini file paths of node parameters.
+A GUI tool and central place for managing all Houdini file paths (textures, images, caches, geometries) of node parameters.

 ## Functionalities:
 * Search in a path for nodes with file parmaters (image or geometry).